DaveVoorhis/Wrapd/docs/tutorial.md

 The transaction only commits if the lambda returns any successful Response, such as *Result.OK* or *Response.set(0)*, etc. Anything else -- an error Response or an exception thrown -- causes the transaction to be aborted, i.e., rolled back.

-The result of *processTransaction* is whatever is passed back as a return value from the transaction lambda.
+The result of *processTransaction* is whatever _Response_ is passed back as a return value from the transaction lambda.

 ### defineTable(String tableName, String whereClause, Object... args) ###